Holger H. Hoos is an Alexander von Humboldt Professor of AI at RWTH Aachen University (Germany),

 vice-president of EurAI, past president of the Canadian Association for Artificial Intelligence (CAIAC),

-Editor-in-Chief of the Journal of Artificial Intelligence Research (JAIR)
+member of the Advisory Board and former Editor-in-Chief of the Journal of Artificial Intelligence Research (JAIR)

 Holger's research is aimed at methodological and technological advances in human-centred AI, AI for Good and AI for All.